-This year’s show titled ONE ROAD AUSTIN: Songs Of Love, Equity & Soul will showcase over 20 of Austin’s diverse music artists performing classic songs by inspiring legends such as Sam Cooke, The Beatles, Marvin Gaye and Santana.
+This year’s show titled ONE ROAD AUSTIN: Songs Of Love, Equity & Soul will showcase over 20 Austin artists and bands performing popular selections from classic legends such as Sam Cooke, The Beatles, Joni Mitchell, Marvin Gaye and Santana.

-“This time around, we wanted to create a special show that had more of a message about love and equality” explains show director Alex Vallejo.
-“But present it through the positive and soulfully groovy classics that everyone has cherished for years.”
+“This time around, we wanted to feature songs in the show that had more of a message about love and unity” explains music director Alex Vallejo.
+“But present it through the inspiring and soulful classics that everyone has cherished for years.”

-The event is being produced by EPS Presents (Event Production Services) and EQ Austin, a new community based non-profit organization with a mission to stimulate cultural representation in the creative sector.
+ONE ROAD AUSTIN is being produced by EPS Presents (Event Production Services) benefitting EQ Austin, a new community based non-profit organization with a mission to stimulate cultural representation in the creative sector.

 In the past year, the city of Austin created a task force dedicated to increasing equity, diversity and inclusion in the music industry.
 On Wednesday night, a new nonprofit dedicated to promoting diversity and underrepresented genres in Austin music was launched from that working group’s efforts.

 The launch was celebrated with a concert at 3Ten, and backstage Mayor Steve Adler said the organization grew out of his broad-ranging omnibus resolution to support the creative arts in Austin.
 Gavin Garcia, the head of the all-volunteer Austin Music Commission, helped lead the efforts and has taken on the role of executive director of the nonprofit, which is called EQ Austin.

 “It still is a telltale sign that we don’t have an urban music colony that has the visibility that we should have, or a Latin music (one),” Garcia said.